neilyoung/t265pose/README.md

 Will be explained, if the scripts are made available for download.
 Will happen soon.

-## Companion products

-There is an iOS app available, which allows you to issue the API commands below and to display the resulting WGS84 coordinates on a map in a convenient way.

 ## Version history and current limitations

 > Please note: Both, this API and the Intel RealSense SDK are heavily under development, so updates may be necessary from time to time.